Warchild (film): Balkan Blues Trilogy

 Warchild belongs to German filmmaker Christian Wagner's Balkan Blues Trilogy, which begins with a short film, Zita, and continues with Alcatrash, currently in production.
 The three films are connected to the Balkans and reflect Wagner's interest in the movement of peoples throughout Europe.

 Awards and Screenings

 Warchild is the second installment of Wagner's Balkan Blues Trilogy.
 It features Labina Mitevska (Before the Rain) and Katrin Sass (Good Bye, Lenin!).
 It had its international premiere at the 2006 Montreal World Film Festival.
 It won the award for best screenplay.

-Warchild has won a number of other awards, including the Bavarian Film Awards (Special Jury Prize), Best Screenplay Montreal 2006, Audience Award Portoroz, and the Golden Olive Tree & Special Audience Award 2007 at the European Filmfestival/Lecce.
+Warchild has won a number of other awards, including the Bavarian Film Awards (Special Jury Prize), Best Screenplay Montreal 2006, Audience Award Portoroz, and the Golden Olive Tree & Special Audience Award 2007 at the Lecce European Film Festival.

 Shown at about 50 international film festivals, the film is a German and Slovenian co-production by Wagnerfilm, Munich and Studio Maj, Ljubljana.
 It was funded by MFG/FilmFernsehFonds Bayern/BKM/Filski Sklad Slovenia/EURIMAGES.